alkrauskopf/Rails5_way/README.md

 What is this project?
 Why is it?

+My primary rails accomplishment relates to the building/monetizing tools for schools/teachers/students.
+As part of that multi-year effort, my goal was to learn Rails.
+It began as a Rails 2.3 toolkit, which added an upgrade to my learning experience.
+The platform grew significantly over the years, with many success stories.
-My primary rails accomplishment relates to the building and monetization of tools supporting continuous improvement practices for schools/teachers/students.
-Concurrent with that ever-evolving program, I taught myself Rails from clean slate while also learning about what educational are and what they could be.
-The platform of tools began as Rails 2.3,  adding additional complexities (and upgrade to 3.2) to my learning experience.
-While the 3.2 platform represents a significant achievement, the code itself preserves much of indicators of where I came from,rather than where I am today, as a developer.
+But mus of the code preserves much of where I came from,rather than where I am today, as a developer.

 THIS PROJECT is a gathering of capabilites that I've worked on and mastered in a manner consistent with "The Rails Way" principles.
-It more accurately reflect my current abilities and understandings.
+It more accurately reflects my current abilities and understandings.

 The application serves no useful business purpose.
 This project has just begun.
 It will continue to broaden in scope, creating a more comprehensive picture of my capabilities.

 ===========================================================================================================